ucbrise/clipper/containers/container_implementation.md

 ### Versioning and inbound/outbound messages
 Messages that a container receives from Clipper are referred to as **inbound** messages, and messages that a container sends to Clipper are referred to as **outbound** messages.

 All inbound messages begin with an **RPC version tag**, represented as an unsigned, 32-bit integer.
-This version tag is the first part of the inbound message after the [empty delimeter frame](http://zguide.zeromq.org/php:chapter3#The-Simple-Reply-Envelope).
+This version tag is the first part of the inbound message after the [empty delimiter frame](http://zguide.zeromq.org/php:chapter3#The-Simple-Reply-Envelope).
 Containers should ensure that the version tag matches the RPC version of their container and gracefully exit if a version discrepancy is detected.

 ### The current RPC version is: 3